DevOps4DeFi/ourGraph/README.md

+> thegraph is letting you down/too hard to understand or you just want a backup.
+Try Ourgraph, an easy way to manage local graph-nodes in AWS:

 # Stand-alone graph-node in aws
 ### Using terraform infrastructure-as-code

+thegraph is letting you down/too hard to understand or you just want a backup.
+Try Ourgraph, an easy way to manage local graph-nodes in AWS:

 This directory will grow into everything needed to deploy a cluster of stand-alone graph nodes in an aws account using terraform
 Note that there is a lot of terraform here.
 If you use intelliJ or vscode, install the terraform plugin and your life will be WAY better!